bprinty/Flask-Occam/README.rst

     $ easy_install Flask-Occam

-To install the bleeding-edge version of the project:
+To install the bleeding-edge version of the project (not recommended):

 .. code-block:: bash